yanliang12/yan_time_series_forecasting/README.md

 --allow-root &
 ```

-access the jupyter notebook at
+and access the jupyter notebook at

 http://0.0.0.0:8674/notebooks/matplotlib_example.ipynb